Vintage Illinois 2022

 SRJX specializes in making creative wines for the adventurous!
 We’ve got something for everyone – reds, rosé, bourbon barrel-aged, even a vermouth.

-• Junction Rosé – This one was also made with local fruit, in the tradition of rosé wines from northern Italy.
+• Junction Rosé – This was also made with local fruit in the tradition of rosé wines from northern Italy.
 Intense flavors of strawberry, rose, and passionfruit dominate the nose and palate.
 It’s very crisp and refreshing, and perfect for picnics!
 Semi-Dry.
 Compares to: Rosé All Day!
 Foods: Fruity salads, seafood, grilled veggies.
-Other ideas: put it in a frozen glass with a cube of watermelon!

 • Wildflower – This wine is a blend of two aromatic white grapes: one derived from a German grape and one from a type of Muscat variety.
-The end is result is a delicious powerhouse white with intense floral and fruit aromas, sweet honey on the palate, and a long lingering finish.
+The result is a delicious powerhouse white with intense floral and fruit aromas, sweet honey on the palate, and a long lingering finish.
 Sweet.
 Compares to: Riesling/Muscat.
 Food ideas: Spicy foods.
-Other ideas: great with bubbles.